 The internet is effectively a huge database of everything with lots of data.
 When you focus on a particular subject, you can trace its digital footprint.
 This workshop explores the traceability and potential impact of digital footprints.

 The Hacker board game will be taught to students on how the mind works of a hacker and there will be a workbook with storytelling (making it fun for younger ones too). and if children/teens are interested, they are welcome to learn how to code in Python using Scratch or PyGame.

 Our community partners and sponsors

-If your organisation would like to become a community partner or sponsor contact us for more information or if you'd like to make a small contribution towards our running costs you can do so at our donation page.
+If your organisation would like to become a community partner or sponsor contact us for more information or if you'd like to make a small contribution towards our running costs you can do so at our paypal donation page or with donorbox.